mpacary/racket-ladder/README.md

 # Racket Ladder v0.1

-Automated ladder for racket sports (intended for clubs who want to keep an "internal ladder" for their members)
+**Automated ladder for racket sports**, intended for clubs who want to keep an "internal ladder" for their members.

 ![build status](https://api.travis-ci.org/Frosty-Z/racket-ladder.svg)